debragail/api_doc/source/protocols/vessel-charging/index.html.md

       <code class="field">location_county</code>
       <div class="type">optional</div>
     </td>
-    <td>The county where the station is located</td>
+    <td>The county where the charger is located</td>
   </tr>
   <tr>
     <td>
       <code class="field">location_state</code>
       <div class="type">optional</div>
     </td>
-    <td>The state where the station is located</td>
+    <td>The state where the charger is located</td>
   </tr>
   <tr>
     <td>
       <code class="field">location_country</code>
       <div class="type">optional</div>
     </td>
-    <td>The country where the station is located</td>
+    <td>The country where the charger is located</td>
   </tr>
   <tr>
     <td>
       <code class="field">available_from</code>
       <div class="type required">required</div>
     </td>
-    <td>The time from which the charging station can be made available for the vessel requesting a charge.
+    <td>The time from which the charger can be made available for the vessel requesting a charge.
 Specified as time in milliseconds since <a href="https://en.wikipedia.org/wiki/Unix_time" target="blank">Epoch/Unix Time</a></td>
   </tr>
   <tr>
     <td>
       <code class="field">available_until</code>
       <div class="type">optional</div>
     </td>
-    <td>The time until which the charging station can be made available for the vessel requesting a charge.
+    <td>The time until which the charger can be made available for the vessel requesting a charge.
 Specified as time in milliseconds since <a href="https://en.wikipedia.org/wiki/Unix_time" target="blank">Epoch/Unix Time</a></td>
   </tr>
   <tr>
     <td>
       <code class="field">height</code>
       <div class="type">optional</div>
     </td>
-    <td>The maximum vessel height this station can accommodate.
+    <td>The maximum vessel height this charger can accommodate.
 Specified as an integer representing centimeters</td>
   </tr>
   <tr>
     <td>
       <code class="field">width</code>
       <div class="type">optional</div>
     </td>
-    <td>The maximum vessel width this station can accommodate.
+    <td>The maximum vessel width this charger can accommodate.
 Specified as an integer representing centimeters</td>
   </tr>
   <tr>
     <td>
       <code class="field">length</code>
       <div class="type">optional</div>
     </td>
-    <td>The maximum vessel length this station can accommodate.
+    <td>The maximum vessel length this charger can accommodate.
 Specified as an integer representing centimeters</td>
   </tr>
   <tr>
     <td>
       <code class="field">weight</code>
       <div class="type">optional</div>
     </td>
-    <td>The maximum vessel weight this station can accommodate.
+    <td>The maximum vessel weight this charger can accommodate.
 Specified as an integer representing kilograms</td>
   </tr>
   <tr>
     <td>
       <code class="field">energy_source</code>
       <div class="type">optional</div>
     </td>
-    <td>The source of the energy used by this charging station.
+    <td>The source of the energy used by this charger.
 Specified as an energy source id.
 See <a href="#energy-sources">Energy Sources</a></td>
   </tr>
   <tr>
     <td>
       <code class="field">amenities</code>
       <div class="type">optional</div>
     </td>
-    <td>A list of amenities that are present at this charging station.
+    <td>A list of amenities that are present at this charger.
 Specified as a comma separated list of amenity ids.
 See <a href="#amenities">Amenities</a></td>
   </tr>
   <tr>
     <td>
       <code class="field">provider</code>
       <div class="type">optional</div>
     </td>
-    <td>Name of the service provider or charging network operating this charging station</td>
+    <td>Name of the service provider or charging network operating this charger</td>
   </tr>
   <tr>
     <td>
       <code class="field">manufacturer</code>
       <div class="type">optional</div>
     </td>
-    <td>Name of the manufacturer of this charging station</td>
+    <td>Name of the manufacturer of this charger</td>
   </tr>
   <tr>
     <td>
       <code class="field">model</code>
       <div class="type">optional</div>
     </td>
-    <td>Name of the model of this charging station</td>
+    <td>Name of the model of this charger</td>
   </tr>
 </table>